MetanoKid/coding-scars/_drafts/memory-manager-1.md

 ON_ALL            -> 0111
 {% endhighlight %}

-We're creating two enumerations from this data: one to store the bitmask and one to store the thrashing value.
-Let's define them like:
+We're then creating two enumerations from this data: one to store the bitmask and one to store the thrashing value.
+And both enumerations come from the same data we shown in the macro.
+Let's define them as:

 {% highlight c++ %}
 enum class eThrashing